PalkaAnshwika/space-x/README.md

 Filter functionality of the sapceX programs works fine with the toggle behavior of buttons.
 APIs are called based on the filter criteria.

-Desktop version works as per the requirement except for the css styling of buttons.
+Responsiveness also works as expected.

 ### Extra Functionality -
 Added a spinner when the API gets called.